Ask AI

 Disease course

-Clinically, anogenital warts present as growths on the skin or mucous membranes of the anogenital area.
+Anogenital warts present as fleshy growths on the skin or mucous membranes of the anogenital area, often in the perianal region, and can be painless or tender.
 They can vary in size and shape, ranging from flat to raised, small to large, and singular to multiple.
-Some warts may be asymptomatic, while others can cause symptoms such as itching, discomfort, or bleeding.
+Anogenital warts are usually asymptomatic, but some can cause itching, discomfort, tenderness, or bleeding.

 1